-- A. A feasibility analysis that evaluates the potential application of infiltration, flow attenuation, bioretention, wetland, or wet pond BMPs must be submitted with the stormwater management plans required in Article IV for those developments not intending the use of such facilities.
+- A. A feasibility analysis that evaluates the potential application of infiltration, flow attenuation, bioretention, wetland, or wet pond BMPs must be submitted with the stormwater management plans for those developments not intending the use of such facilities.
 This analysis shall provide: - 1.
-A general assessment of the anticipated additional runoff based on the design storm and post-development condition and utilizing the calculation procedures required in Section 134-19; - 2. indication of drainage areas on the development site resulting in impervious, pervious, and rooftop runoff; - 3. indication of type of land use (residential, non-residential) generating the impervious surface runoff; - 4. delineation of soils on the site from the NRCS, Soil Survey of Bucks and Philadelphia Counties and onsite soil study.
-Soil study shall be conducted by a soil scientist and shall include sufficient probes/deep holes to evaluate application of BMPs; - 5. indication of soils generally suitable for infiltration and/or wet pond/artificial wetland BMPs as shown in the table entitled: "General Soil Suitability for Infiltration, Wet Pond and Artificial Wetland Best Management Practices With Consideration to Runoff Point of Origin and Land Use Type", including specification of those soils requiring modifications; - 6. calculated acreage of suitable soils for infiltration BMPs and wet pond or artificial wetland BMPs and percentage of suitable soils based on total site acreage; - 7. calculated acreage of suitable soils for infiltration BMPs and wet pond or arfificial wetland BMPs made unavailable due to proposed development layout and justification that alternative development layout which would reduce impact on suitable soil availability is unfeasible;
+A general assessment of the anticipated additional runoff based on the design storm and post-development condition and utilizing the calculation procedures required in Section 134-21; - 2. indication of drainage areas on the development site resulting in impervious, pervious, and rooftop runoff; - 3. indication of type of land use (residential, non-residential) generating the impervious surface runoff; - delineation of soils on the site from the NRCS, Soil Survey of Bucks and Philadelphia Counties and onsite soil study.
+Soil study shall be conducted by a soil scientist and shall include sufficient probes/deep holes to evaluate application of BMPs; - 5. indication of soils generally suitable for infiltration and/or wet pond/artificial wetland BMPs, including specification of those soils requiring modifications; - 6. calculated acreage of suitable soils for infiltration BMPs and wet pond or artificial wetland BMPs and percentage of suitable soils based on total site acreage; - 7. calculated acreage of suitable soils for infiltration BMPs and wet pond or artificial wetland BMPs made unavailable due to proposed development layout and justification that alternative development layout which would reduce impact on suitable soil availability is unfeasible; - 8. analysis of potential infiltration or wet pond or artificial wetland BMPs which could be implemented to manage the projected post-development runoff with consideration of suitable soil availability runoff point of and type of land use (Subsections A.2. and

-- 8. analysis of potential infiltration or wet pond or artificial wetland BMPs which could be implemented to manage the projected post-development runoff with consideration of suitable soil availability runoff point of and type of land use (items 2. and 3. above) and the general design standards and maintenance issues included in this Ordinance including an indication of how most post-development runoff or partial amount of runoff expressed as a percentage); and - 9. rationale for the decision to not proceed with implementation of infiltration BMPs or wet pond or artificial wetland BMPs such as excessive cost of implementation, insufficient soil suitability, and development constraints.
+A.3. above) and the general design standards and maintenance issues included in this Ordinance including an indication of how most post-development runoff can be managed by these BMPs (e.g. the entire post-development runoff or partial amount of runoff expressed as a percentage); and

+9. rationale for the decision to not proceed with implementation of infiltration BMPs or wet pond or artificial wetland BMPs such as excessive cost of implementation, insufficient soil suitability, and development constraints.

-The feasibility analysis must allow the municipality to review the general soil characteristics of a site and the proposed development for that site and determine if infiltration BMPs or wet pond or artificial wetland BMPs could have been more thoroughly pursued for use by the developer.
+The feasibility analysis must allow the Township to review the general soil characteristics of a site and the proposed development for that site and determine if infiltration BMPs or wet pond or artificial wetland BMPs could have been more thoroughly pursued for use by the developer.
 The information required in the analysis is detailed enough to determine the potential applicability of these BMPs for a proposed development, but general enough not to force a developer into incurring excessive cost associated with conducting laborious field and/or laboratory soil testing for a site which ultimately may not be suitable for infiltration or wet pond or artificial wetland BMP implementation.
 However, with the requirements for conducting a feasibility analysis, developers will be aware that they are expected to use these BMPs wherever possible and are required to provide adequate justification if these BMPs are not to be implemented.
 Essentially, all developers will be conducting feasibility analysis since such analysis would become the preliminary step in evaluating the potential for implementation of these mandatory BMPs where possible.
-Developers for those sites that are determined to be generally suitable from these analysis (taking into consideration the areal extent of suitable soils necessary to accommodate an infiltration or wet pond or wetland BMP for the type and size of development proposed) are required to conduct the detailed soil testing and other feasibility testing required in other sections of this Ordinance which contain the description and additional design criteria of these BMPs,
+Developers for those sites that are determined to be generally suitable from these analysis (taking into consideration the areal extent of suitable soils necessary to accommodate an infiltration or wet pond or wetland BMP for the type and size of development proposed) are required to conduct the detailed soil testing and other feasibility testing required in other sections of this Ordinance which contain the description and additional design criteria of these BMPs.